caravan-bitcoin/caravan/apps/coordinator/CONTRIBUTING.md

 See the [transactions client](./src/clients/transactions.ts) for an example of how to build out a new query.

+Here’s a cleaned-up markdown block you can drop directly into your docs for **Troubleshooting**:

+## Troubleshooting

+### React "Unexpected fiber pop" in Chrome

+If you encounter vague React errors like:

+> Unexpected fiber pop

+or similar cryptic messages, here’s why:

+* Caravan is still on **React 17.0.0**
+* Chrome’s **V8 engine** is stricter about context stack depth
+* Complex components (e.g., Material-Table with nested MUI Tabs) create **deep context trees**
+* This can trigger stack overflows → React throws misleading errors instead of the real one

+✅ **Dev tip**:
+Try reproducing in **Firefox** or **Safari**.
+Their JS engines handle deep nesting more gracefully, often surfacing the *actual underlying issue* (like an infinite re-render).

+---

 ## Help needed

 Please checkout the open issues for ideas of things to work on.
+Also you can checkout caravan's official discord channel : https://discord.gg/GzndpdwkHU

 Also, please watch the repo and respond to questions/bug reports/feature requests, Thanks!